Updated: November 2, 2021

 “I’ve studied and learned this.
 I’ve prepared and practiced.
 I can do this.”

 Share your doubts.
 Get some support.

 In most cases, talking about your fear and doubts can help ease that feeling of inadequacy.
 Surround yourself with positive people.

-Moreover, share your thoughts to those who can understand your self doubts, they will surely offer you words of encouragement and support.
+Moreover, share your thoughts with those who can understand your self-doubts, they will surely offer you words of encouragement and support.

-When you want something bad enough, nothing should ever stop you – most specially self doubt.
+When you want something bad enough, nothing should ever stop you — most especially self-doubt.
 Instill in yourself that “go-get-it” attitude and you will be amazed at the things you can accomplish.